Gershom Bartlett: Connecticut

-Later career and death
+Although he usually worked with red sandstone early on, the vast majority of his headstones in the state are made from granite, while he later worked on slate and occasionally marble after moving to Vermont.
+His earliest known stone in Ellington CT is carved out of Windsor brownstone.
+Bartlett's work influenced many carvers in Eastern Connecticut long after leaving the region.
+Such carvers who studied and adopted stylistic elements of Bartlett's work include John Loomis of Coventry, Peter & William Buckland of Manchester, Daniel Ritter of East Hartford, Josiah Manning of Windham, and Ebenezer Drake of Windsor.

+Vermont

-In 1773 due to rising land costs, Bartlett sold the Bolton Notch Quarry and his home and moved with his family to Pompanoosuc, Windsor County, Vermont.
+In 1773 due to rising land costs, Bartlett sold the Bolton Notch Quarry and his home and moved his family to Pompanoosuc, Windsor County on the Vermont frontier.
 He continued his business of gravestone carving, though now out of locally sourced Vermont Slate.
 During the American Revolutionary War he joined Peter Olcott's Regiment in the Vermont Militia.
-In 1778 his wife Margret died leaving 8 children.
 From 1773 to 1797, Gershom carved around 350 stones that can be found around Windsor, VT, Norwich, VT, Newbury, VT, and East Ryegate, Vermont.
 His stones were also bought by many in Western New Hampshire especially common in cemeteries in Lebanon, NH, Plainfield, NH, and Orford, NH.
+In 1778 his wife Margret died leaving 12 children.

+Death

-He was carving well into the 1790s with known examples as late as 1797.
-Gershom died in 1798 aged 75, and was buried near his wife in the Waterman Hill Cemetery in Pompanoosuc.
+He was carving into the 1790s with known examples dating to as late as 1797.
+Gershom died in 1798 aged 75, and is buried near his wife in the Waterman Hill Cemetery in Pompanoosuc, Vermont.